 Answer The Adivasi activists, including C.K.
-Janu, believe that Adivasis can use the 1989 Act to fight against dispossession because this Act guarantees the tribals not to be dispossessed from the land resources forcibly.
-They specifically pointed out that this Act merely confirms what has already been promised to the tribal people in the Constitution that the land owned by any tribal people cannot be sold to or bought by non-tribal people.
-In cases where this has happened, the constitution also guarantees that the right of the tribal people to repossess their land.
+Janu, believe that Adivasis can use the 1989 Act to fight against dispossession because this Act guarantees the tribals the right not to be dispossessed from the land resources forcibly.
+They specifically pointed out that this Act merely confirms what has already been promised to the tribal people in the Constitution – the land owned by any tribal people cannot be sold to or bought by non-tribal people.
+In cases where this has happened, the Constitution also guarantees the right of the tribal people to repossess their land.

 The chapter will talk in detail about the following: